gflohr/cube-last-layer/README.md

 ### Language

-The "application" (well, umh, not really an application but t...) can dynamically switch between the default language English and the alternative language German by clicking on one of the flags at the page top.
+The "application" (well, umh, not really an application but ...) can dynamically switch between the default language English and the alternative language German by clicking on one of the flags at the page top.
+Your choice is being remembered.

 If you want to add your own language, search the source code for the strings "_en" and "-en", duplicate the corresponding line, and modify